 Choosing the Right Glue for Your Trunk Kit

-Alien Enclosures specializes in providing customizable package trays, trunk panel kits, and the like for classic car owners and enthusiasts.
+Alien Enclosures specializes in providing customizable package trays, trunk panel kits and the like for classic car owners and enthusiasts.
 We design our trunk kits for the do-it-yourselfers, and one of the biggest parts to upholstery will be what bonds your fabric or vinyl material to your trunk kit.
-We want to show a few choices of different adhesives that you could potentially use to upholster one of our custom trunk panel kits.
+We want to show a few different adhesive choices you could potentially use to upholster one of our custom trunk panel kits.
 We will give you a rundown on the most common adhesives that upholstery shops may use.

 Let’s get to know the products: